 Portuguese Seize Smuggled Ivory

-LISBON, Portugal (AP) _ Portuguese customs officials seized around 170 tons of ivory, including 24 elephant tusks and seven statues, that were smuggled from Angola, officials said Wednesday.
+LISBON, Portugal (AP) _ Portuguese customs officials seized around 375 pounds of ivory, including 24 elephant tusks and seven statues, that were smuggled from Angola, officials said Wednesday.

 The cargo, which also included tiger and jaguar hides and a turtle shell, was confiscated Tuesday in the northern port of Leixoes during an inspection of a ship container that was said to hold clothes, china and furniture, customs director Valdemar Madureira said.